-The customer health score focuses on measuring the overall happiness of your customer base.
-To measure this, customize a score by monitoring your revenue per product, customer growth and business growth.
+The first customer success metric is the customer health score focuses on measuring the overall happiness of your customer base.
+To measure this, customize a score by monitoring your revenue per product, customer growth, and business growth.
 How many customers do you have?
 Are they returning?
 Is your company taking on more business?
 All things to consider when looking into customer health.

 Net Promoter Score

-The Net Promoter score is all about referrals.
+The second customer success metric is the Net Promoter score, this is all about referrals.
 How likely is it for your customers to recommend your product/service to other people?
 This rating is majorly impacted by sales reps and customer support reps who build relationships with customers and play a major role in their overall satisfaction.
 Measure this by creating a rating scale that determines the likelihood of a buying customer to recommend i.e. “On a scale of 1 to 10 how likely are you to recommend.”
 This could be a part of a larger feedback survey or a quick one question feedback initiative.

 Keep the Customers You Have